BALI STREET MUMS

 As she walked around with Kim, she saw where the children lived, she met their parents, she saw how they were making glass bottles from the empties on the rubbish dump and she saw the size of the bags they have to fill each day with recycling - those bags are taller than she is and for each bag filled with recycling, they get approximately £1 per bag.
 It really gave her a lot to think about.

-If you'd like to make a donation to Bali Street Mums you can use the link below or if you'd like to talk to Lynette to organise how you can make a bigger different by sponsoring a child, it's a monthly payment of 50 USD and Kim will send you regular updates and photos on their progress, life and learning.
+If you'd like to make a donation to Bali Street Mums you can use the link below or if you'd like to talk to Lynette to organise how you can make a bigger difference to them.